StryderUK/BluetoothHID/README.md

 I have therefore disabled the event queue the HID and bluetooth components so this issue doesn't happen

+This library has been dumped together and could use a lot of cleanup.
+I just needed a quick library to be able to control the ESP32, and it was quicker to create a library rather than recompile the components to test and debug why things wern't working out of the box.

+Hopefully this library will help someone else and save the pain of trying to get fast reporting HID devices working

+It would be nice if espressif can enable the BT HID components in a future release, making this library redundant.

 ## Getting Started

 Install esp32 board 2.0.0-alpha1 in Arduino (board link below as of writing)